fabric8io/docker-maven-plugin/doc/intro.md

 mapped dynamically and made available as Maven properties to your integration test code.

-Multiple containers can be managed at once which can be linked together or share data via volumes.
+Multiple containers can be managed at once, which can be linked together or share data via volumes.
 Containers are created and started with the `docker:start` goal and stopped and destroyed with the `docker:stop` goal.
-For integrations tests both goals are typically bound to the the `pre-integration-test` and `post-integration-test`, respectively.
-It is recommended to use the `maven-failsafe-plugin` for integration testing in order to stop the docker container even when the tests are failing.
+For integration tests both goals are typically bound to the the `pre-integration-test` and `post-integration-test`, respectively.
+It is recommended to use the [`maven-failsafe-plugin`](http://maven.apache.org/surefire/maven-failsafe-plugin/) for integration testing in order to stop the docker container even when the tests fail.

-For proper isolation container exposed ports can be dynamically and flexibly mapped to local host ports.
-It is easy to specify a Maven property which will be filled in with a dynamically assigned port after a container has been started and which can then be used as parameter for integration tests to connect to the application.
+For proper isolation, container exposed ports can be dynamically and flexibly mapped to local host ports.
+It is easy to specify a Maven property which will be filled in with a dynamically assigned port after a container has been started, which can then be used as parameter for integration tests to connect to the application.

 ### Configuration

 You can use a single configuration for all goals (in fact, that's the recommended way).
-The configuration contains a general part and a list of image specific configuration, one for each image.
+The configuration contains a general part and a list of image-specific configurations, one for each image.

 The general part contains global configuration like the Docker URL or the path to the SSL certificates for communication with the Docker Host.